prokoudine/ardour-manual-sphinx/source/mixing/basic-mixing/real-time-analyzer/index.rst

 vertical axis shows power level going from 6dB at the top to -80dB at the bottom.

+By default, the RTA window displays values in the 0dB..-60dB range.
+To see the opposite ends of the power range (0db to 6ddB and -60dB to -80dB), hover over the right side of the dialog and use the scrollbar.

+You can also drag the top and the bottom ends of the scrollbar position indicator to zoom in and out.

 .. figure:: images/rta-chart.png
    :alt: Real-Time Analyzer chart
    :width: 100%